Vettejeep/Financial_Stuff/README.md

 is displayed or a citation in any normal academic format is provided which includes a link to https://github.com/Vettejeep/Financial_Stuff

 For use of code also comply with the GPL-3.0 License.
+Under GPL-3.0 this is open source code and free to use or modify.